-Item Component Spare part number
+ltem Component Spare part number

-(1) Display assembly: Display assembly spare parts are available as subcomponents, not as whole units.
-For spare information, see Display assembly subcomponents on page 22 .
+(1) Display assembly: Display spare parts are available as subcomponents, not as whole units.
+Dis spare parts are available.
+For spare part information, see Display assembly subcomponents or the parts of the parts are available.
+The parts are available in the parts are available. . ,

-(2) Top cover with keyboard spill resistant with backlight and privacy filter (includes backlight cable and keyboard cable): N55307-xxx
+(2) Top cover with keyboard spill-resistant with backlight and privacy filter (includes backlight cable and keyboard cable): N55233-xxx

-Top cover with keyboard spill resistant with backlight (includes backlight cable and keyboard cable): N55306-xxx
+Top cover with keyboard spill-resistant with backlight (includes backlight cable and keyboard cable): N55235-xxx

-Top cover with keyboard spill resistant (includes keyboard cable): N55305-xxx
+Top cover with keyboard spill-resistant (includes keyboard cable): N55234-xxx

 For use in country or region: Country code:

 For use in Belgium -A41

-For use in Brazil -201
+For use in the Brazil -201

 For use in Bulgaria -261

 For use in the Czech Republic and Slovakia -FL1

 For use in Denmark -081